The author is happy to give presentations to interested groups on a range of subjects described below.

 Attacks on the German Transport system:

 The attacks on the Dortmund Ems and Mittelland Canals and the first use of the Grand Slam against the Bielefeld Viaduct.
-The canals were vital waterways and both sides were determined to either keep them open or destroy them.
+The canals and railways were vital to the German war industry and both sides were determined to either keep them open or destroy them.
+In September 1943, many of the survivors of the famous ‘Dambuster’ raid died in an attempt to breach the Dortmund Ems Canal.
+One section of the Mittelland Canal was the most intensely bombed area during WW2.
+Local residents would say, “when the canal is full then it is time to be careful.”

 The Rise and Fall of the Berlin Wall and Inner German Border:

 The history of the Berlin Wall (and Inner German Border) and the background to how they came 'crashing' down.
-I was fortunate to be living in Germany at the time.
-This talk can be quite detailed needing two sessions, a shortened version in one session or a general talk about the joys of living in Berlin.
+I was fortunate to be living in Germany at the time and experienced first-hand the dramatic events of November 1989.
+This presentation is also available in two parts for those wanting more details.

 York's Baedeker Raid: